pauljbernard/SWEAgent/README.md

-# 🩺 DeepRepo: Your AI-Powered Code Documentation Assistant
+# 🩺 opendeepwiki: Your AI-Powered Code Documentation Assistant

-Welcome to **DeepRepo**!
-Interact with your codebase like never before.
-DeepRepo automatically generates comprehensive documentation and detailed examples, tailored to your code, accessible via an interactive web UI.
+Welcome to **opendeepwiki**!
+Interact with your codebase like never before. opendeepwiki automatically generates comprehensive documentation and detailed examples, tailored to your code, accessible via an interactive web UI.

 It makes you an expert of any codebase, any repo.